HildoBijl/stepwise/packages/interpolation/README.md

 ## Extra interpolation methods

 Behind the scenes, the interpolation toolbox uses functions that operate directly on grids.
 Though not as useful for most use cases, they can be used directly as well.
-The format is `gridInterpolate(input, outputGrid, inputSeries1, inputSeries2, ...)`.
+The format is `interpolateGrid(input, outputGrid, inputAxis1, inputAxis2, ...)`.

 ```
-gridInterpolate([1.5, 2.5], [[0, 2, 4], [3, 5, 7], [6, 8, 10], [9, 11, 13]], [0, 1, 2], [0, 1, 2, 3]) // Use array as input.
+interpolateGrid([1.5, 2.5], [[0, 2, 4], [3, 5, 7], [6, 8, 10], [9, 11, 13]], [0, 1, 2], [0, 1, 2, 3]) // Use array as input.
 Gives 10.5.
-gridInterpolate(1.5, [2, 4, 6, 8], [0, 1, 2, 3]) // Use value as input.
+interpolateGrid(1.5, [2, 4, 6, 8], [0, 1, 2, 3]) // Use value as input.
 Only works for single-output grids.
 Gives 5.
 ```

 The grid must be structured identically to that of the tables.